shibatch/nofreelunch/README.md

-The specific problem I am having with my project is what is called the burnout of OSS developers [4, 5], and this is not what is written in the existing code of conduct, etc. In OSS projects, software needs to be maintained continuously, and this requires a continuous effort to be devoted to the maintenance.
+The specific problem I am having with my project is what is called the burnout of OSS developers [4, 5], and this is not what is written in the existing codes of conduct, etc. In OSS projects, software needs to be maintained continuously, and this requires a continuous effort to be devoted to the maintenance.
 This becomes especially evident when the software being developed in a project becomes large in scale.